oleg-astakhov/microservices-demo/README.md

 Security isn't the primary focus of this system either, but it's definitely implied (e.g., `Spring Security`, `JSON Web Tokens`, etc.).

 However, depending on the architecture, not all services need to be secured in a traditional manner.
-For instance, once a request is within a private subnet, it can travel over HTTP instead of HTTPS, which can also boost performance.
+For instance, once a request is within a private subnet, it can travel over HTTP instead of HTTPS (which also boosts performance).
 By using `JWT`, we can avoid duplicating authentication logic across each microservice, and concentrate on core business logic.
 The only requirement is to validate the JWT in each service.
-Of course, like everything, JWT comes with its own trade-offs, like token invalidation...

 ## Architecture